ulfurinn/wongi-engine/README.md

 end
 ```

-The `make` section (also spelled `do!`, if you find it more agreeable English, because `do` is a keyword in Ruby) lists everything that happens when a rule's conditions are fully matched (we say the production node is activated).
-Wongi::Engine provides only a small amount of build-in actions, but you can define define your own ones, and the simplest one is just `action` with a block.
+The `make` section (also spelled `do!`, if you find it more agreeable English, because `do` is a keyword in Ruby) lists everything that happens when a rule's conditions are fully matched (we say "the production node is **activated**").
+Wongi::Engine provides only a small amount of built-in actions, but you can define define your own ones, and the simplest one is just `action` with a block.

 ### More facts!